12Starlight/React-Redux/W13D3/reducers/questions.md

 How does combineReducers work?
 > Answer: It accepts an object as an argument that has keys pointing to reducers
 > that represent that particular slice of state.
+This object of keys represents
+> the entire store state.

 &nbsp;